dikiaap/mangan/README.md

 # How to use

-Fork this repository and change name repostiory to yourusername.github.io
+Fork this repository and change name repository to yourusername.github.io

 `git clone https://github.com/username/yourusername.github.io.git`